jing-openai/mdtest/install.md

 	cd ~/tengine

 	make

-	make test
+	make test (Optional)

-`make test` is optional, and only executed when you need to build and run some additional test programs.
+`make test` is executed when you need to build and run some additional test programs in the project.

 ## 3. Test
-Please refer to the doc of [benchmark](./benchmark.md).
+Please refer to the documentation of [benchmark](./benchmark.md).